We earn commissions from brands listed on this site, which influences how listings are presented.

 3. Choose a consolidation method: Based on your total debt and credit score, determine which consolidation option best fits your financial situation and goals.

-4. Submit your application: Prepare financial documents like proof of income and bank statements to apply for your chosen loan or balance transfer program.
+4. Submit your application: Prepare financial documents, such as proof of income and bank statements, to apply for your chosen loan or balance transfer program.

 5. Pay off your credit cards: Once approved, use your consolidation funds to pay off your credit card balances.
 Remember to keep records of all payoff confirmations.